Article

 Cosine Similarity: Measuring Angles, Not Lengths

 Cosine similarity uses the cosine function to determine the similarity between two items represented as numerical vectors.
-In this context, a vector means a list of numbers representing an item’s characteristics.
-The critical concept is cosine similarity, which focuses on the angle between two vectors rather than their magnitudes (lengths).
+In this context, a vector means a list of numbers representing an item's characteristics.

 The resulting value ranges from -1 to 1, with one indicating that the vectors are identical, 0 implying that they are orthogonal (perpendicular), and -1 signifying that they are opposites.